WHY A GREAT MANY COME TO ‘WOLFSSCHANZE’ (POLAND) AND VERY FEW GIVE CREDIT TO ‘WEHRWOLF’ (UKRAINE)

 HITLER AND UKRAINIAN SUMMER HEAT

 Every first reference of Adolf Hitler at the ‘WEHRWOLF’ alludes to the emphasis on the Ukrainian summer heat, which badly damaged the physical and maybe the mental state of the German dictator.
 The origin of the historical delicate gradation was not purely based on the post-war storytelling of Dr. Theodor Morell, Hitler’s personal physician, who testified retrospectively, that Hitler did suffer the brain fever between 22 and 29 of July 1942.
-As a mean of attestation to Morell’s recallings, a number of memoirs of the former ‘Wehrwolf’ staff and attendees, written independently and at varying times, included references to the unbearable heat and dampness inside the wooden buildings of the military headquarters near Vinnytsia.
+As a means of attestation to Morell’s recallings, a number of memoirs of the former ‘Wehrwolf’ staff and attendees, written independently and at varying times, included references to the unbearable heat and dampness inside the wooden buildings of the military headquarters near Vinnytsia.
 One of the outdoorsy thermometers was put on a tree a few steps next to the entrance of Hitler’s house.
 In this respect, Hitler, who had been prone to long walks, had an everyday routine of assuring oneself in the severity of the Ukrainian climate, a country he had the vision to turn into a ‘breadbasket’ for the Reich.
 Despite the fact, that the refrigerator was invented back in the first half of the XIX century, there were any in ‘Wehrwolf’ and the Germans used to store provision, including wine, inside of the concrete bunker beyond the ‘Sperrkreis I’ main zone.
+Alan Bullock would use the pages of his legendary «Hitler: A study in tyranny’ book to make a statement, that Hitler’s self-isolation within his military headquarters would later result in his poor health in general terms as well as his progressive divorcement from the reality of war.

 On August 28, Adolf Hitler and Benito Mussolini conducted a planned visit to the disposal of the German and Italian troops near the Ukrainian city of Uman.
 Only a few weeks prior to that visit the German forces surrounded and captured apr.
 100 000 of the Soviet soldiers in a pocket near Uman, actually eliminating two armies.
 That flight to Uman was later memoired by Hans Baur, Hitler’s personal airman, who would recall the occasion, when he delegated a few-minute control to the Italian dictator and Mussolini was filled with enthusiasm on the German CONDOR.
 The air route included the flight over the city of Vinnytsia, the location Hitler would visit only 11 months later.
 In December 1941 Hitler visited the headquarters of the Army Group ‘South’ for the second time, this bout near Poltava.
 Historically speaking, Hitler’s migration to the ‘Wehrwolf’ in July 1942 was not his first visit to Ukraine, as well as was not the only location that the German Fuhrer had visited on the Eastern front.
 Later on in March 1943, Hitler would make a visit to Zaporizhia.